 I continue, “The training from their point of view is to make the body strong and to learn to make the mind and body one.
 That’s the same with any martial art.
 Then of course, there’s the other student stuff, cleaning, washing, preparing food, cleaning again.
 Hotshots like Ange Blanc don’t have to mess with the grunt work, just us ordinary mortals.”

 Kara, “You don’t cook at home either, Daphne does all that for you.”

 Janah smiles and shrugs her shoulders, “What can I say?”

 “Don’t think she doesn’t do anything.
 She is in qi meditation for a couple of hours a day, then with the herbalist for another three or four, then helping monks and students recover from any injuries, strains or pains.
 She has to speak with the monks from time to time, like the Ch’an school teacher.
-We get up at 5 and get to bed around 10 or 11, no naps, unless you count meditation and actual napping is frowned on.
+Day begins at five and we get to bed around ten or eleven, no naps, unless you count meditation and actual napping is frowned on.
 Many nights Janah has put me to sleep and gone back out.
 I can feel her come in at midnight or later.
 In there somewhere she gets in an hour of yoga.”